This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Covert aggression can be highly upsetting because the victim knows it’s aggression, but cannot easily address it without in turn looking overly aggressive or touchy.

-- Covert insult: a specific type of covert aggression that hides an insult behind a compliment or a facade of friendliness.
+- Covert insult: a specific type of covert aggression that hides an insult behind a compliment or behind a facade of friendliness.

 Example: this Goodfellas’ example.
 “This kid was great.
 They used to call him Spitshine Tommy.
 He’d make your shoes look like fu*kin’ mirrors He was terrific, he was the best.
 He made a lot of money too, ah salud, Tommy.”